Testicular Pain: Causes, Complications, and Treatment

 Learn more about Testicular Pain and how to treat the different causes

 Testicular pain can have different causes.
 While some of them are harmless, others should not be underestimated.
 Pain in the testicles is usually noticeable through a pulling, feeling of pressure or stinging in the testicle area, which can spread to the groin area.
 Often you can also feel a pull in the groin (left lower abdomen).

 For example, if you have suffered a bruise of the scrotum from a soccer ball or the like, the acute testicular pain can be explained logically by the testicular trauma (1).
 Testicular pain can also occur after sexual intercourse and a longer erection.
 One then speaks of “gentleman pain”.
 These usually disappear after several minutes and therefore can be considered as mild testicular pain.

-It is different if the pain occurs spontaneously (sudden teststicular pain that goes away itself) and without physical stimulus.
+It is different if the pain occurs spontaneously (sudden testicular pain that goes away itself) and without physical stimulus.
 Chronic testicular pain may indicate a serious illness or acute genitourinary system problems (2).
-This can be caused, for example, by a twisted testicle, a bacterial infection or, in the worst case, even testicular cancer (only rarely!).
+This can be caused, for example, by a twisted testicle, a bacterial infection or in the worst case, even testicular cancer (only rarely!).

 Let us take a closer look at the various causes of pain in the testicles:

 These are the most common causes of Testicular Pain:

 1. Testicular pain due to physical trauma (bruising, impact, fall)